 The question becomes, if I don’t get a deduction for my dependents, is there any reason to list them on the return?
 The answer is: absolutely yes.

-Do you remember: Owning a VCR?
+Technology Changes Over Time Do you remember: Owning a VCR?
 American Motors (Introducing the Gremlin, the Pacer and the Rambler)?
 M*A*S*H (the 4077th)?
 Manually signing a paper copy of your income tax return and mailing it to the IRS?
 Change happens!
-And the one thing that we can agree on is that we have a segment of the population […]
+And the one thing that we can agree on is that we have a […]

 Every so often we hear a television pundit espousing the virtues of a flat tax system.
 They will say something like “all we need is a flat tax of 17%, or 18% or 19% and it will cover the nation’s budget”.
 The underlying fallacy of a flat tax system is the assumption that the primary […]